Poland Withholding Tax on Service Invoices: AP Compliance Guide

 The WH-OSC Alternative

-There is one way to avoid the rate jump: the WH-OSC (Oswiadczenie).
+For in-scope payments, one route can preserve treaty relief above the threshold: the WH-OSC (Oswiadczenie).
 This is a formal statement submitted to KAS by the management board of the Polish payer, certifying that:

-If the WH-OSC is filed on time, AP can continue applying the treaty rate past the PLN 2 million mark.
-However, this is not a routine filing.
-Board members who sign the statement assume personal liability for the accuracy of the certification.
-If KAS later determines the treaty rate was applied incorrectly, the consequences fall on the individuals who signed, not just the company.
-Most boards will require thorough documentation packages before agreeing to sign.
+If the WH-OSC is filed on time for an in-scope payment, AP can continue applying the treaty rate past the PLN 2 million mark.
+This is not a routine filing: board members who sign assume personal liability for the certification, so most boards require a complete documentation package before approving it.

 AP-Level Tracking